 Lessons Learned

-The best way to prepare a home for winter is to ensure that your attic space, windows, doors and every other part of your home is both insulated properly and well ventilated.
+The best way to prepare a home for winter is to ensure that your attic space, windows, doors, and every other part of your home is both insulated properly and well-ventilated.
 This will allow proper airflow throughout the home while keeping heat inside.
-If excessive snow or ice accumulate on your roof, take the appropriate measures to clear it off as soon as possible.
+If excessive snow or ice accumulates on your roof, take the appropriate measures to clear it off as soon as possible.